7ev3r/BoozePal/README.md

 - the ratings provided by the users
 - the price from a specific whiskey product webpage
 - the url links for each whiskey page
-- adding the data to a dataframe and moving to a csv's :
+- adding the data to a dataframe and moving to a csv's

+Result :
 Whiskey_New_Release_Data.csv
 Whiskey_Top_1000_Data.csv